scthornton/securecode-web/docs/paper/ACADEMIC_PAPER_OUTLINE.md

 The rapid advancement of large language models (LLMs) has enabled automated code generation at scale, yet these models frequently produce insecure code that introduces vulnerabilities into production systems.
 Existing secure coding datasets suffer from limited scale, poor real-world grounding, inconsistent formatting, and lack of operational security context.

-We present **SecureCode v2.0**, an enterprise-grade dataset of 1,209 security-focused coding examples designed specifically for training LLMs on secure development practices.
+We present **OWASP-CVE-Dialogues**, an enterprise-grade dataset of 1,209 security-focused coding examples designed specifically for training LLMs on secure development practices.
 Our dataset achieves 100% compliance with strict quality standards through systematic validation, ensuring every example includes: (1) real-world incident grounding with CVE references, (2) both vulnerable and secure implementations, (3) concrete attack demonstrations, and (4) defense-in-depth operational guidance.

-SecureCode v2.0 provides comprehensive coverage across 11 OWASP Top 10 2021 categories and 10 programming languages, with balanced severity distribution (66% CRITICAL, 32% HIGH, 2% MEDIUM).
+OWASP-CVE-Dialogues provides comprehensive coverage across 11 OWASP Top 10 2021 categories and 10 programming languages, with balanced severity distribution (66% CRITICAL, 32% HIGH, 2% MEDIUM).
 Each example follows a standardized 4-turn conversational structure that mirrors realistic developer-AI interactions.
-We empirically demonstrate that models fine-tuned on SecureCode v2.0 achieve 23.7% higher secure code generation rates and 31.2% better vulnerability detection compared to base models, while maintaining code functionality.
+We empirically demonstrate that models fine-tuned on OWASP-CVE-Dialogues achieve 23.7% higher secure code generation rates and 31.2% better vulnerability detection compared to base models, while maintaining code functionality.

 Our contributions include: (1) a rigorously validated dataset with 100% quality compliance, (2) automated validation framework for ensuring dataset consistency, (3) empirical analysis of model performance improvements, and (4) open-source release of data and tooling to advance secure AI-assisted development.